What Federal Student Financial Aid programs does Neumont offer?

-No, your federal aid eligibility is determined by the information included on the FAFSA and the Financial Aid Application.
+No, your federal aid eligibility is determined by the information included on the FAFSA and the Financial Aid Questionnaire.
 The Expected Family Contribution (EFC) listed on the Student Aid Report (SAR) is the amount that the student and family, or independent student, are expected to contribute to the student's educational costs for the relevant academic year (through savings, private scholarships, private loans, or other methods).
 This number is considered when determining your basic aid eligibility for federal need-based programs and Neumont need-based scholarships.
 Payment of tuition out of your own resources does not change your federal eligibility.

 What is the Cost of Attendance?

 The cost of attendance is an estimate of the total costs associated with attending Neumont for an academic year.
 The cost of attendance varies by each student's living situation, the degree program they're enrolled in, and where they are in the program.
 This number includes estimates for tuition, fees, books, supplies, transportation, loan fees, and personal expenses.
 The cost of attendance number that applies to you is the absolute limit of financial aid, regardless of source, that you may use during the academic year.

 I have reviewed my Estimate, but my eligibility will not cover all of my costs.
 What are my options?